GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 ![Piano Lessons with Greg Kaighin | Enquiries](assets/wireframes/Enquiries.png)

 A prototype version of the website can be found here https://github.com/GregKaighin/piano-lessons-with-greg-kaighin-v1.0-msp1-code-institute.
-- I was initially going to develop this version further for my project, but after deciding that I would use Bootstrap for a more responsive layout, I started a new build in a new repository.
+I was initially going to develop this version further for my project, but after deciding that I would use Bootstrap for a more responsive layout, I started a new build in a new repository.
 Also, I realised that my Github commit messages in this previous build were not frequent or concise enough.
-Now that I have become more accustomed to using GitHub, I avoid making commits that contain a large number of changes, and try to keep commit messages brief and concise.
+Now that I have become more accustomed to using GitHub, I avoid making commits that contain a large number of changes, and try to keep commit messages brief and concise.\
-- The new version of the website is built with a mobile-first design, but it is also responsive enough to look acceptable on large displays, particularly the resources page, where a user is considered to be more likely to access the site using a laptop or desktop computer.
+The new version of the website is built with a mobile-first design, but it is also responsive enough to look acceptable on large displays, particularly the resources page, where a user is considered to be more likely to access the site using a laptop or desktop computer.
 It is built to be compatible with the vast majority of modern smartphones, tablets and personal computers.
 The enquiries form is not yet functional.
 All other parts of the website are working as intended.
 # Technologies Used:
 ## Libraries
-- Font Awesome
-- Bootstrap 4.1.3
+- Bootstrap
+- Font-Awesome
 - js popper
 ## Languages
 - HTML5
 - CSS3
-- JavaScript (imported from (https://codepen.io/vanderzak/pen/BayjVep) for the audio player.)
+- JavaScript (imported from https://codepen.io/vanderzak/pen/BayjVep for the audio player.)
 ## Tools
 - Adobe Photoshop
 - Balsamiq Wireframes